solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/ai/ai.proto.sk.md

 ### MultiPool

-Configure backends for multiple LLM providers in one Upstream resource.
+Configure backends for multiple hosts or models from the same provider in one Upstream resource.
-This method can be useful for creating one logical endpoint that is backed by multiple providers.
+This method can be useful for creating one logical endpoint that is backed by multiple hosts or models.

 In the `priorities` section, the order of `pool` entries defines the priority of the backend endpoints.
 The `pool` entries can either define a list of backends or a single backend.